Extracurricular activities BSc International Business Administration

-You can, for example, participate in our exciting and challenging on top programs, or take an internship and gain work experience in your field of interest.
-You can also broaden your horizon by following workshops or trainings, participate in the Personal Development Plan program, or by becoming an active member in a study association.
+You can, for example, participate in our exciting and challenging on top programs, or gain work experience in your field of interest.
+You can also broaden your horizon by following workshops or trainings or by becoming an active member in a study association.

 Discourses on Europe / Honors Program

 If you are interested in an even greater intellectual challenge, or the chance to broaden your scientific knowledge, you have the opportunity to take part in the Discourses on Europe / Honors Program.
 This is a supplementary program consisting of eight courses (four of which can be chosen by the participant) and which leads to a Tilburg University Honours Certificate in addition to your Bachelor's degree qualification.

 Demonstrate your motivation, ambition, and sense of social responsibility with the Outreaching Honors Program - an opportunity for students to make a real contribution to society while expanding their own career prospects.
 Outreaching is a two-year university-wide, supplemental Bachelor’s program that helps to develop sustainable leadership and personal skills.
 Master classes with industry professionals, lab sessions supervised by notable professors, internships and team activities (which include a study trip) are just part of what you can expect from this program.